lingwanchen/Semi-mLOD/README.md

 main-funs-mKM.R: main function for the proposed methods, including multivaritet KM estimator and marginal approximation approach (p<4).

-main-funs-LM-mKM.R: main function for the proposed method using marginal approximation approach and MCMC alogrithm where type of outcome is continuous (p>3).
+main-funs-LM-mKM.R: main function for the proposed method using marginal approximation approach and the MC integration where type of outcome is continuous (p>3).

 R-examples.R: five examples are provided to illustrate the proposed methods along with the sample datasets (p=2, 3, 4)